 “I still struggle sometimes,” he confesses.
 “But I’m starting to see the beauty of living here in Mumbai.
 It’s a city of extremes, yes, but its multiculturalism and its arts and entertainment scene are absolutely fascinating.”

 This is the point when assimilation is starting to happen.
 Aziz is slowly learning to deal with everyday difficulties.
 For him it is getting easier and easier to adjust to his new life as he is getting familiar with social customs and everyday living in Mumbai.

 During the adaptation phase, people begin to understand the similarities and differences between their home country and the new culture they are confronted with.
-They begin to appreciate those very differences and the aspects which are unique to the culture of their host country.
+They begin to accept and appreciate those very differences and the aspects which are unique to the culture of their host country.
 This is the final phase among the different stages of culture shock.

 When Holly (33) came to Cologne to work for a TV production company, she couldn’t help but notice how blunt people were.
 “In El Paso, people always try to be very polite and friendly.
 Here, they tell you upfront if something upset them or if they don’t agree with everything you do.”
 Today, Holly appreciates this bluntness which she considers typical for Germans.
 “I like the fact that they don’t beat around the bush all the time.
 You always know where you stand.”

 Holly has stopped comparing her host country to her home country all the time.
 Instead she has begun to accept both for what they are.
 “I love El Paso for its southern flair, its friendly people and its sunshine, and I love Cologne for its straight-forward way, for its beautiful heritage and, of course, for Carnival season.”

 In the adaptation phase, expats like Holly often gain a new sense of confidence, tolerance and flexibility.
 This is when they finally begin to feel at home in their host country and their journey through the various stages of culture shock has come to an end.